tale-toul/OCP4baremetalIPI/Terraform/libvirt/README.md

 ```
 * Check the default values for the support VM's network configuration and update accordingly, in particular the DNS server's IP, they are defined in the variable **support_net_config** in the file **Terraform/libvirt/input-vars.tf**

 * The variable **number_of_workers** controls the number of worker nodes in the cluster, its default value is 3, if a different number is required assing the new value in the command line as in the example later.
 At the moment the maximum number of workers that terraform can create is **10**.
+The DHCP and DNS configuration files in the support VM are not dynamicaly created and will not be properly updated with the number of workers.

 * If this is a fresh deployment, delete any previous **terraform.tfstate** file that may be laying around from previous attempts.